 and the public dock at French Bay.

-1999 sept 13th hurricane Floyd hits 20 miles north with 155mph winds from the ESE causing very heavy damage.
+1999 Sept 13th hurricane Floyd hits 20 miles north with 155mph winds from the ESE causing very heavy damage.
 Recon estimated 100mph at passage.
 Most damage on west coast due to storm surge.
+NHC report

 2004, Sept 2nd Hurricane Frances hits just south with 140mph winds from the ESE.Houses damaged